iscc/iscc-specs/docs/concept.md

 # ISCC - Concept

-**Last revised on:** {{ git_revision_date }}

 *The internet is shifting towards a network of decentralized peer-to-peer transactions.
 If we want our transactions on the emerging blockchain networks to be about content we need standardized ways to address content.
 Our transactions might be payments, attributions, reputation, certification, licenses or entirely new kinds of value transfer.
 All this will happen much faster and easier if we, as a community, can agree on how to identify content in a decentralized environment.*

 This is the higher level concept of an open proposal to the wider content community for a common content identifier.
 We would like to share our ideas and spark a conversation with journalists, news agencies, content creators, publishers, distributors, libraries, musicians, scientists, developers, lawyers, rights organizations and all the other participants of the content ecosystem.

 ## Introduction

 The **structure and management** of **global identifiers** strongly correlates with the grade of achievable **automation** and the potential for **innovation** within and across different sectors of the media industries.

 There are many [existing standards](https://xkcd.com/927/) for media identifiers serving a wide array of use cases.
 Book publishing uses the [**ISBN**](https://www.isbn-international.org/), magazines and journals have the [**ISSN**](https://www.issn.org/), music industry has [**ISRC**](https://isrc.ifpi.org/) and [**ISWC**](http://www.iswc.org/) and film has [**ISAN**](http://www.isan.org/) and [**EIDR**](https://eidr.org/) – each of them serving a set of specific purposes.
 On the other side of the spectrum there are also generic identifiers standards such as the [**DOI**](https://www.doi.org/), [**ITU HANDLE**](http://www.itu.int/osg/csd/emerging_trends/handle_system/index.html), [**URN**](https://tools.ietf.org/html/rfc8141), [**ARK**](https://tools.ietf.org/html/draft-kunze-ark-18).
 The DOI, for example, can be used to identify any digital, physical or abstract *object*.
 All these identifiers have important and distinct roles across different industries and use cases.

 The most substantial differentiator of the **ISCC** is the fact that it is **algorithmically bound to the digital content** it identifies.
 Other standards require human intervention to assign and track the mapping between identifier and object (binding).
 Many of those standards focus on how to resolve an identifier to some network location where metadata or the object itself can be found.
 The **ISCC inverts this principle**.
 It gives an answer to the question: "Given some digital content, how can I find its identifier to reference the content in a transaction?".
 This means that the **ISCC** for any digital content can be *found* (generated) from the content itself, without the need to involve any third-party.

 As such the **ISCC** fulfills a distinct role and is **not a replacement for established identifiers**.
 Rather it is designed as an umbrella standard to augment established identifiers with enhanced algorithmic features.
 It can be used in the metadata of existing standards or support discoverability (reverse lookup).